-In the case where the fireplace is installed directly on the floor, the joint between the hearth extension and the fireplace (E) must be protected by a non-combustible material.
-For example, a sheet metal (not included).
+In the case where the fireplace is installed directly on the floor or on a raised base of less than 12", a 2.00 R value for the hearth extension is required.
+In these case also, the joint between the hearth extension and the fireplace (E) must be protected by piece of sheet metal (not included).